 - Select Base and Quote coin.

-Select the number of coins needs to be bought.
+- Select the number of coins needs to be bought.
 You can also select percentage option to specify relative coin total (base coin).

 - E.g. 10 coins. (quantity could be in the fraction)

 - Enter the quote coin price at with you bought.
 If it is left blank, current market ask price will be used.

 - The offset is fixed percentage value above the current market (ask) price.
 Using this a stop loss always reaming with an offset of x% above from the trough market.
 If the market will come down, stop loss value will also come down.
 If the market goes up the stop loss will not change.